HackerSchool/Hacker-League/README.md

 ## 📜 Project History

-This project was originally named **"HS-WebApp"** and was developed by José Lopes ([@MIBismuth](https://github.com/MIBismuth) on GitHub).
-It served as the first stone in building the **Hacker League** ecosystem.
-The project has been successfully migrated from vanilla JavaScript to React for improved maintainability and user experience.
+This noble project, first wrought by the esteemed craftsman José Lopes (known throughout the realm as [@MIBismuth](https://github.com/MIBismuth)), was christened in days of yore as **"HS-WebApp"** and didst flourish under his skilled hand (consult ye the ancient scrolls preserved in the [legacy](https://github.com/HackerSchool/Hacker-League/tree/legacy) branch for proof of these bygone times).

+Verily, this humble creation served as the cornerstone most foundational in the construction of the grand Hacker League project.
+Through great toil and scholarly pursuit, the project hath been most triumphantly transmuted from the primitive tongue of **vanilla JavaScript** unto the more refined and courtly language of **React**, thereby achieving superior maintainability and providing a most pleasant experience for all who venture forth to use it.

 ---